Mom’s Classic Castagnole

 • Before describing the procedure…

-Three considerations about the ingredients: talking with mom just this morning, I learned some details (because when I say that I like to cook by eye… who do you think I got it from?):
+Three considerations about the ingredients: speaking with mom this morning, I learned a few details (because when I say I like to cook by eye… who do you think I took it from?):

-1. Larger eggs are better, so if yours are small, you might want to use one more.
+1. Large eggs are better, so if yours are small, you might want to use one more.

-2. Not all the flour may be necessary (also due to point 1), so don’t pour it all in at once.
-If you notice the dough is hardening, leave some aside: the dough should not be hard.
+2. You might not need all the flour (also due to point 1), so don’t pour it all at once.
+If you notice the dough is getting too stiff, leave some flour aside: the dough shouldn’t be hard.

-3. The packet of baking powder: the recipe calls for the entire packet, but half is perfectly fine; in fact, perhaps it’s better. ๐Ÿ˜ƒ
+3. The baking powder packet: the recipe calls for the whole thing, but using just half is perfectly fine, maybe even better. 😃

-And as a friend says… Go, go, go!
-Because it’s already Mardi Gras and we’re here splitting hairs about the quantity of baking powder!
-I mean… ๐Ÿ˜„
+And as a friend says… Go, go, go! because it’s already Shrove Tuesday and we’re here nitpicking about the amount of baking powder!, but I say… 😄

-• In a bowl, briefly beat eggs and sugar with a fork, add wet ingredients, then flour (a little at a time) and baking powder, and mix everything to obtain a soft mixture.
-If necessary, add an additional spoonful of milk.
+• In a bowl, briefly beat eggs and sugar with a fork, add the wet ingredients, then the flour (a little at a time) and the baking powder, and mix everything to obtain a soft mixture.
+If necessary, add an additional tablespoon of milk.

-Fry the castagnole by dropping spoonfuls of the mixture into the hot lard.
+Fry the castagnole by dropping spoonfuls of the mixture into hot lard.

 classic castagnole steps

-• โ˜ Tradition has it that castagnole are fried in lard.
-And since this year, thanks to my brother and sister-in-law, we have a decent supply of homemade lard, we indulged in the satisfaction of frying the old-fashioned way ๐Ÿ™‚ And the jars you see in the photo, I purposely left in the frame to show them off with pride.
+• ☝ Tradition dictates that castagnole are fried in lard.
+And since this year, thanks to my brother and sister-in-law, we have a decent supply of homemade lard, we indulged in frying like they used to.
+The jars you see in the photo, I purposely left them in the frame to show you.
+Of course, anyone who doesn’t have lard or doesn’t want to use it can use seed oil (peanut oil is best).

-Sprinkle the castagnole with granulated sugar to taste immediately after cooking.
+Sprinkle the castagnole with granulated sugar immediately after cooking, as desired.

-They are fantastic hot or warm, but also delicious cold.
+They are amazing hot or warm, but delicious even cold.

 mom's classic castagnole

-• You can drizzle them with Alchermes, or alternatively… dip them in it.
-We did it, I admit.
-We put some Alchermes in a glass and then dip and bite, and dip another bite… What a delight!!!
-And uh-oh, sorry but I didn’t photograph it, we were too busy eating them!! ๐Ÿ˜ƒ
+• They can be drizzled with Alchermes, or alternatively… dipped into it.
+We did it, yes I confess, your honor. 😄 We put a bit of Alchermes in the glass and then dip and bite, and dip and another bite… My goodness, how delicious!!!
+And, oh, I’m sorry for you, but I didn’t take a photo, we were too busy eating!! 😃

 Enjoy!!